Query API

 queries | array | One or more query objects, each element of which includes a query object and additional associated members.
 See Queries Array. |

-imageType | string | Required: The format of the image file in which to return a chart: pdf, png, jpg, or svg - Used only in Query Chart method. |
+imageType | string | Required: The format of the image file for returning a chart: pdf, png, jpg, or svg. - Used only in Query Chart method. |

 Queries Array